microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 ```
 Aggregators can emit any number of tuples with any number of fields.
 They can emit tuples at any point during execution.
 Aggregators execute in the following way:

 1. The init method is called before processing the batch.
-The return value of init is an Object that will represent the state of the aggregation and will be passed into the aggregate and complete methods.
 2. The aggregate method is called for each input tuple in the batch partition.
-This method can update the state and optionally emit tuples.
 3. The complete method is called when all tuples for the batch partition have been processed by aggregate.

 Let's call our aggregator ByteAggregator, we can extends the BaseAggregator instead of directly implemenat the Aggregator interface: